Chummy2/Portfolio/README.md

-My Name is Blake brucken and this is my portfolio for all my public projects from school work to personal projects
+My name is Blake Brucken and this is my portfolio for all my public projects from school work to personal projects